 The bison will be placed on a stand with sandbags to keep it secure wherever it sits.
 It weighs less than 100 pounds, so it could be moved.

 “There’s all kinds of fun ideas that we’ve played with, like playing ‘Where’s the bison this month?’ and taking him and putting him places.
 But nothing is in stone,” Crocker said.
 “It’s going to be kind of a fun thing for town.”

 Crocker and Community Foundation CEO Larry Pejeau helped raise $2,000 to bring the bison here and decorate it.

 Fourteen local businesses and organizations donated.

-A&E Commission members are still accepting donations for bison maintenance and future A&E Commission projects.
+Arts & Entertainment Commission members are still accepting donations for bison maintenance and future Arts & Entertainment Commission projects.
 Members are Crocker, Catherine Martin, Kathy Anderson, Scott Hutchinson, Anabel Hopkins, Michael Fulton, Anne Ryan Miller, Chuck Wills and Suzannah Levett-Zody.